A trans urethral resection of bladder tumour (TURBT) is usually the first treatment you have for early bladder cancer.

 - during a cystoscopy test if your specialist sees a tumour

-- after having tests that have showed a bladder tumour
+- after having tests that have shown a bladder tumour

 How you have it

-The surgeon puts a thin, flexible tube called a cystoscope into the tube where your urine comes out (your urethra).
+The surgeon puts a thin tube called a cystoscope into your urethra.

-The cystoscope has optic fibres inside it, and a light and eyepiece at one end.
+The cystoscope has optic fibres inside it, a light, camera and eyepiece at one end.
 The surgeon can look through the eyepiece or see images on a TV screen.

 The surgeon passes small instruments down the cystoscope to cut any tumours out of your bladder lining.

-You might have a blood test and a chest x-ray before the cystoscopy.
+You might have a blood test, chest x-ray and ECG.
 This is normal for anyone having a general anaesthetic.

 Your surgeon may put a dye into your bladder an hour before your surgery.
 The dye is sensitive to light.
 During the surgery they shine a blue light on the bladder lining.
-This is called photodynamic diagnosis.
+This is called photodynamic diagnosis (PDD).
 It can help to show up areas of cancer more clearly.

 They use the cystoscope to look at the inside of your bladder.
 They also pass small instruments down the cystoscope.
 They use these instruments to remove any tumours.
 They then use a probe to seal (cauterise) the area to stop any bleeding.